nubenetes/awesome-kubernetes/docs/ansible.md

 - [Ansible Collections 🌟](https://github.com/ansible-collections)
 - [Amazon AWS Collection 🌟](https://github.com/ansible-collections/amazon.aws)
 - [Radware/radware-ansible: Radware Ansible Collection](https://github.com/Radware/radware-ansible)
+- [ansible.com: Fundamentals of Network Automation with Ansible Validated Content using the network.base collection](https://www.ansible.com/blog/based-validated-network-content) Ansible validated content is use cases-focused automation packaged as Collections.
+They include plugins, roles and playbooks that can be used as an automation job through RedHat Ansible Automation Platform.
+Here's how to use the network.base Collection.

 ## Red Hat Ansible Automation Platform